A novel switched systems approach to nonconvex optimisation: Applications

 where $L\in\mathbb{R}^{n\times n}$ is symmetric positive definite, $K\in\mathbb{R}^{n}$, $B_{eq}\in\mathbb{R}^{m\times n}$, $B_{ineq}\in\mathbb{R}^{p\times n}$, $c_{eq}\in\mathbb{R}^{m\times 1}$, and $c_{ineq}\in\mathbb{R}^{p\times 1}$.
 Noting that $f(z) = \frac12 z^\top Lz + K^\top z$ is the objective function, the problem can be recast into the form \eqref{probFormulation} by modifying the constraint equations as

 To verify Assumption \ref{Assumption1}, we construct $\mathcal{B}_\mathcal{A}$ as

 This expression is constant and positive definite for any $\mathcal{A}\in\mathcal{S}$.
 Therefore, Assumption \ref{Assumption1} holds for quadratic programming problems with positive definite $L$.
-Finally, we note that the second derivative of the associated Lagrangian function with respect to $z$ is positive definite, so any solution is locally optimal by Theorem~\ref{thm:KKTsufficient}.
+As the second derivative of the associated Lagrangian function with respect to $z$ is positive definite, so any solution is locally optimal by Theorem~\ref{thm:KKTsufficient}.